MadalinaDinga/RE/InternshipApp/README.md

 We suggest the following approach:

 * Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
-* Add the necessary build steps to tweak the theme, and publish your package on npm.
+* AddObjective the necessary build steps to tweak the theme, and publish your package on npm.
 * Install your own theme npm package as a dependency of your app.

 Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.